jit0341/python-automation-projects/05-simple-ocr-client/README.md

 ---

-📁 Project Structure

-05-simple-ocr-client/
-├── ocr_simple.py
-├── ocr_advanced.py
-├── make_samples.py
-├── po_data.csv          # Optional (PO matching)
-│
-├── images/              # Input images
-├── output/              # Excel output
-├── screenshots/         # README visuals
-└── README.md

----

 ⚠️ Important Notes

-This is a semi-automated tool by design
+This is a semi-automated system by design

-Admin review is expected
+Admin review is expected before upload

-Handwritten text may need correction
+Handwritten or very low-quality images may need correction

-Regex patterns can be adjusted per client format
+Regex patterns can be adjusted per client document format